What is a DP transmitter?

 - By releasing the bleed valves or vent valves on the transmitter, you may release any pressure that could have been trapped within the transmitter.

-- Disconnect the power supply from the DP transmitter by referring instrument loop diagram.
+- Disconnect the power supply from the DP transmitter.
 Ensure that any nearby junction boxes or marshalling panels adjacent to the control room have their power sources switched off.
 (For instance, turn it off or disconnect the cable).

 - Remove the DP transmitter from its mounting bracket after removing the cabling.
 Remove the transmitter by unscrewing the bolts or nuts that hold it to the bracket.